empowerfinance/TiltPromptLibraryPlugins/VSCode/README.md

 ### Usage

-1. **Open Prompt Library** - Click the Prompt Library icon in the Activity Bar
+1. **Open** - Click the Prompt Library icon in the Activity Bar
-2. **Add Prompts** - Select a group, type in the "View, Add and Edit" panel, click "Add Prompt"
+2. **Add** - Select a group, type in the editor panel, click "Add Prompt"
-3. **Edit Prompts** - Click any prompt to load it, make changes, click "Save Changes"
-4. **Copy or Send** - Click 📋 to copy, or 📤 to send directly to Augment chat
+3. **Copy** - Click 📋 to copy, or 📤 to send directly to Augment chat
+4. **Edit/Delete** - Click any prompt to load it, make changes, click "Save Changes"
-5. **Organize** - Create groups under Shared or Private
+5. **Groups** - Organize under Shared or Private namespaces
-6. **Sync to GitHub** - Use Sync Ops toolbar buttons to push/pull shared prompts
+6. **Sync** - Use toolbar buttons to sync Shared prompts to Git

-## 📋 Views

-- **Prompt Groups** - Tree view of Shared/Private groups and prompts with toolbar buttons
-- **View, Add and Edit** - Unified interface for all prompt operations:
-  - **Add Mode** - Empty fields ready for new prompt creation
-  - **Edit Mode** - Load existing prompts with change detection
-  - Smart save button (only enabled when changes detected)
-  - Auto-title generation from first 20 characters

-## 🤖 Augment Integration

-**Send to Augment** - Click the 📤 icon next to any prompt to:

-1. Automatically open Augment's chat panel
-2. Paste the prompt text directly into the input
-3. Ready to send - just press Enter!

-Works seamlessly with Augment for VS Code.
-The prompt is also copied to your clipboard as a fallback.

-## ⚙️ Settings

-Configure via File → Preferences → Settings → "Prompt Library":

-- `promptLibrary.repoPath` - Local Git repository path (default: `~/PromptLibrary`)
-- `promptLibrary.promptsSubdir` - Subdirectory for YAML files (default: `promptsProduct`)
-- `promptLibrary.writeStrategy` - `direct` or `branchPR`
-- `promptLibrary.branchName` - Branch name for PR strategy
-- `promptLibrary.remoteRepoUrl` - Optional remote URL for clone/pull

 ## 🔄 GitHub Sync